khaleelmuhammad1998/TicTacToe-Multiplayer/README.md

 # Tic Tac Toe - Multiplayer
 A test project to experiment with Cocos Creator and Colyseus.

-Note: Undocumented code.
-For testing purposes only.
+Note: This project is for testing purposes only.

 ## Instructions
 - Run the server using Node.